mc-wiki/minecraft-mod-heywiki/README.md

 ## Features

-- Press H (customizable) to open the wiki page (Minecraft Wiki or the respective mod wiki) of the block/item/entity you're aiming at.
+- Press H (customizable) to open the wiki page (Minecraft Wiki or the respective mod wiki) of the block/item/entity/status effect you're aiming at or hovering over.
 - Press Alt+H or Opt+H to open the wiki page of the item in your main hand.
 - Adds several [commands](#commands).
 - [Link to a wiki page in chat](#wiki-links-in-chat) using `[[wiki link]]` syntax.